 The City will seek to accomplish the following action steps to establish and promote financial incentives for historically designated properties and other properties important to the City’s heritage.

 - Identify Establish and promote financial assistance incentives for city wide historic properties such as loans and grants targeted to historic properties in low-income communities.

-- Enhance technical assistance by subsidizing architectural assistance for property maintenance and remodeling issues.
+- Enhance technical assistance by subsidizing architectural assistance for planning property maintenance, repairs, and remodeling issues rehabilitation projects.

 - Promote financial preservation incentives for owners and developers of properties that are not locally designated but are important to the city’s heritage.

 - Advocate for local, state, and federal policies, programs, and legislation that would enable stronger historic resource designations, protections, and rehabilitation programs.